eshtee/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-11](figure/unnamed-chunk-11-1.png)

-It is observed that even though the total number of step have increased as expected, applying the above mentioned strategy to replace missing step data with interval mean hasnt changed the overall distribution.
+It is observed that even though the total number of step have increased as expected, applying the above mentioned strategy to replace missing step data with interval mean hasn't changed the overall distribution.

 ###Mean and median of total steps taken per day are: